KyungBong-Ryu/Codes_implementation/README.md

 Typically, images smaller than 96x96 generate error with "min() related error".
 Please use it with cautions.

--> Similar error orrurs in original MATLAB ver function(http://live.ece.utexas.edu/research/quality/niqe_release.zip) I guess patches in NIQE method is 96x96 size, so images smaller than this can't be used.
+-> Similar error orrurs in original MATLAB ver function(http://live.ece.utexas.edu/research/quality/niqe_release.zip)

+   I guess patches in NIQE method (paper: MAKING A “COMPLETELY BLIND” IMAGE QUALITY ANALYZER) is 96x96 size, so images smaller than this can't be used.